-Stories, Articles, and Interviews Online
+Stories, Essays, and Interviews Online

 "Sisters of Mercy" in Bellevue Literary Review, Editor's Pick.
 "The surgeon came into the O.R. chewing gum.
 This was how we knew there’d be a problem.
 It wasn't the gum but what it was meant to disguise.
 We're not talking bad breath."